mail-man26/News/README.md

 # Flutter News App

-A Flutter app that displays news articles from various categories and allows users to bookmark their favorite articles.
+A Flutter app that displays news articles from various categories and allows users to bookmark their favorite articles and user can search for their desired news articles too.

 ## Introduction